Itential-Adapters/adapter-tufin_securetrack/BROKER.md

 An Object containing the total number of matching devices and a list containing an array of the details for each device.
 For example, { total: 2, list: [ { name: ‘abc’, ostype: ‘type’, port: 80, ipaddress: ‘10.10.10.10’ }, { name: ‘def’, ostype: ‘type2’, port: 443, ipaddress: ‘10.10.10.15’ }] }

 The fields name and ostype are required by the broker and should be mapped through properties to data from the other system.
-In addition, ipaddress and port should also be mapped as it is utilized by some north bound IAP applications (e.g. Config Manager).
+In addition, ipaddress and port should also be mapped as it is utilized by some north bound Itential Platform applications (e.g. Config Manager).
 There are other fields that can be set as well but consider these the minimal fields.

 Below is an example of how you may set up the properties for this call.